osmfaria/Mshop-backend/README.md

 - Clone this repo;
 - On the root folder execute `docker compose up`;
-- Once the container is up and running, send requests based on the [docs](https://motors-ecommerce-api.herokuapp.com/api-docs/).
+- Once the container is up and running, the configured port is 5000, check it running on `http://localhost:5000/api-docs/`
+- Send requests `to http://localhost:5000/***` based on the [docs](https://motors-ecommerce-api.herokuapp.com/api-docs/).

 ## 💻 Tech stack